WhaddaMakers/Whaddy-Nightlight/README.md

 ![LightSensHeat](./pictures/7.jpg)

-#### Step 4: Place the BH1750 digital light intensity sensor in the provided place of bottom case from the Nightlight.
+#### Step 4: Place the BH1750 digital light intensity sensor in the provided place at the bottom of the case from the Nightlight.

 ![LightSensCase](./pictures/8.jpg)